eternalgarden/rzeka/README.md

 }
 ```

-📜🧨 Keep your Matter instances immutable - avoid mutable reference type fields. `WithCircumstances<T>()` works by cloning, Eris holds references to emitted matter for the causal graph.
+📜🧨 Keep your Matter instances immutable - avoid mutable reference type fields.
+Eris holds references to emitted matter for the causal graph.
 Mutating after emission corrupts that history and can produce subtle bugs when multiple subscribers hold the same instance.

 ### Circumstances